 He says “I miss everyday Americans opening up on daytime television.”
 So do we.
 But whether the voice comes from Oprah Winfrey or Bill Clinton in a reflection on race or a random Twitter user, it is still a single voice.
 And that’s where I think Morris’ definition of “conversation” falls short in what it imagines to be possible.

-National conversations, be they about race or guns and public safety, are urgent.
-Media must be part of those conversations.
-But in today’s landscape, the burden of national conversation can’t land on the shoulders of the media.
-That’s not because the intentions aren’t good, or the leaders eager to make a difference.
-It’s because the missing ingredient he names – empathy – doesn’t just happen.
 Empathy happens when we truly listen to, and are heard by, people who are different from us.
 Culture shift around how we talk with each other about what matters requires more than tuning in; it requires the deep, careful work of showing up to a conversation ready not simply to share your story, but to listen to others whose words might hurt.
-More even than willingness, it requires a specific skillset in asking new questions that invite reflection and curiosity, in listening with resilience, in allowing a structure that grounds a conversation in experience.
-It's easy to call that hard, human work futile, when it's really challenging, intimate and potentially exposing.

-Morris is right – we need courageous conversations in our public life.
-But we also need to embrace a bold will to have those conversations at home, around our dinner tables and in our town halls.
+Morris is right.
+We need courageous conversations in our public life.
+But we also need to embrace a bold will to have those conversations at home, around our dinner tables, and in our town halls.
 We would welcome journalists to cover the stories when those conversations happen, not simply bemoan the widening divide when they don’t.